jroussea/lagoon-mcl/README.md

 ## Additional information

-In order to interactively explore the results obtained with LAGOON-MCL, I am currently developing a R Shiny application.
-It is available on [GitHub](https://github.com/jroussea/lagoon-mcl-shiny-app).
+In order to interactively explore the results obtained with LAGOON-MCL, I am currently developing a Jupyter Notebook.
+It is available in the folder : `lagoon-mcl-jupyter`.
+For more information, see the [documentation](https://github.com/jroussea/lagoon-mcl-shiny-app).

 ## Contributions and Support